leonawicz/CommCharts4/docs/md/03_variability.md

 An informed viewer will know to disregard them (so why have them?), if for no other reason that an awareness that the bars are not intended to portray a complete profile of uncertainty about the future.
 Most will interpret them as suggesting the colored bars are highly precise.

-[*In fact, they appear so precise that I have to wonder if they were even properly included in the application.
-They seem too small even compared to the same standard deviation bars in the subsequent version 4 graph which uses the newer CMIP5 models and RCPs
-Perhaps they are halved, only one standard deviation shown in total, centered on the mean, rather than one standard extending from the mean in both directions.
-That would represent quite a blunder.
-Ultimately, I do not know why they appear so small in the original.*].

 ##
 #### Overlay error bars